 Still not sure?
-Call us on 0845 688 2500 - one of our insurance experts will be more than happy to answer any questions you have and talk you through the insurance we offer so you can choose the right cover for your business.
-Alternatively, get an online quote in 90 seconds now and call us later if anything needs clarifying.
+Call us on 0800 640 6604 - one of our insurance experts will be more than happy to answer any questions you have and talk you through the insurance we offer so you can choose the right cover for your charity or group.
+Alternatively, get a quote now and call us later if anything needs clarifying.

 We don't have a regular meeting place - can you insure us?

 Yes.
 We cover hundreds of small charities and community groups that don't have a regular meeting place and instead rotate between different venues, such as members' homes, village halls and community centres.